frankfan007/Spatial_data_visualization_with_R/Book/classes_methods/classes_methods.md

 The foundation class for spatial objects is `Spatial` and it is extended by several subclasses that create a powerful environment to represent, manipulate and visualize vector and raster data.

-This section has recepies to inspect the structure of spatial objects and access their slots.
+This section has recepies to display the structure of spatial objects and access their slots.
+Spatial object are usually read from files but can also be built fromother R objects.
+For some classes, the recepies include the process to build and object.
 These recepies are the basis to understand the rationale behind spatial data manipulation in R and are used throughout the book.